 The troopers of Headquarters Company erected their olive drab tents under the shade of the tallest pines in the grove.
 The S1 section’s tent served as both a field office and sleeping quarters.
 Schmidt, Rocker, Slacker, and I placed our cots along the outside edge of the tent.
 Our duffle bags, with our personal belongings, went under the cots.
 Next to the cots, toward the center of the tent, we set up small, rickety field desks.
 On top of the desks we placed typewriters, pads of paper, and black-ink government-issue pens.
 A narrow aisle ran down the center of the tent.
 In a matter of hours, the S1 opened for business.

 July on the Colorado plains is hot, dry, and dusty.
 The heavy, green canvas tent sucked in the sun’s heat and pushed it down against our bodies.
 By mid-day, the inside of the tent became unbearably warm.
 Sweat poured down our foreheads and ran down the center of our backs.
 Our asses became uncomfortably moist from the long hours of sitting.
 The four of us found ourselves frequently stepping outside to catch a breath of fresh air and to cool-off, if only a little bit.
 After three days under canvas, we became odorous and irritable.
 The overweight Schmidt smelled the worst.
-He truly smelled like days-old road kill.
+He smelled like a combination of fresh dog shit, sour milk, and eggs.
 When standing next to him to consult on some vital military matter, I had to catch myself before I went into a reflex gag.
-He smelled like a combination of fresh dog shit and sour milk.
 I didn’t have the heart, nor the authority, to tell him to go back to the barracks and shower.
 The hundreds of battalion soldiers scattered across the plain experienced the same discomforts as the S1 section.
 After a few days, the morale of the battalion began to plummet.
-The body odor, the heat, the monotonous plain hemming us in on all sides, and the tasteless diet of plastic-wrapped MREs (Meals, Ready to Eat) took a toll on our psyches.
-As our enthusiasm for our imaginary war waned, the invasion kicked off.
+The body odor, the heat, the monotonous plain surrounding us on all sides, and the tasteless diet of plastic-wrapped MREs (Meals, Ready to Eat – also known as MRFs – Meals Ready to Fart) took a toll on our psyches.
+As our enthusiasm for our imaginary war waned, an actual invasion kicked off.

 The invasion commenced with a whimper rather than a bang.
 It started slowly, almost imperceptibly.
 Initially, the enemy did not come against us en masse.
 Instead, he sent out small scouting parties of one or two brave little bastards who entered our camp at night to assess our defenses and report back to their headquarters.
 At first, I only caught brief glimpses of them.
 I’d see a grey blur streak along the dark, bottom edge of the tent.
 I’d hear a hushed scratching sound as one of them tried to work its way into a duffle bag.
 Occasionally, I’d discern the distinct crunching sound when one of them discovered a lost M & M or a piece of fallen cracker.
-These early invaders did not appear to be much of a threat to our existence.
+These early infiltrators did not appear to be much of a threat to our existence.
 They stayed out of sight and out of our way.
-But what we did not realize was that the first mice to hit our camp were only a precursor to a much larger invasion.
-The scouts went home and told their chums that an American supermarket of peanuts, cookies, and chocolate had landed in the desert.
+But what we did not realize was that the first ones to come into our camp were only the first wave of a much larger invasion.
+The scouts went home and told their chums that an American supermarket of peanuts, cookies, and potato chips had landed in the desert.
 Within days, a horde of mice descended on the camp.

 After lights out at 10:00 p.m., I’d lay awake on my cot listening to maybe a half dozen mice scour the tent floor for food scraps.
 By 2:00 a.m., the rodents must have exhausted that food source, because they then moved up onto the duffle bags, the tables, and even our cots.
 I was awakened many times by mice bounding across my chest, stomach, and legs.
 I distinctly remember waking one night to find a mouse sitting on the top of my chest.
 At the very moment I lifted up my head, it used its powerful back legs to launch itself off my body.
 I opened my tired eyes just in time to see it go airborne into the darkness.

 The military measures a unit’s combat effectiveness in percentages.
 The most combat-ready unit is 100% effective, which means it has its full complement of men, equipment, weapons, ammunition, and supplies.
 It is rare that a unit is ever 100% effective.
 Unavoidable illnesses, absences, and supply shortages always keep a unit’s effectiveness from reaching 100%.
 When a unit’s effectiveness drops to 50%, it is considered combat ineffective, it’s essentially out of action.
 I never learned the 3rd Battalion’s combat effectiveness during its annual training at Fort Carson.
-But what I do know is that the battalion’s effectiveness steadily declined during that two-week period.
-The plains environment, with its heat, dust, and especially its mice, wore down the Grand Old Army.
+But what I do know is that the battalion’s effectiveness steadily declined during that two-week period and the reason was easy to explain.
+The plains environment, with its heat, dust, and especially its mice, had taken a toll on the Grand Old Army.

 [Postscript: Staff Sergeant Schmidt took a shower on Day 10 of the training exercise.
 He only agreed to do so after the soldiers of the S1 section refused to work in the tent with him unless he cleaned himself up.]